Destructibility and Axiomatizability of Kaufmann Models: Tree-like Models and Basic Definitions

-Throughout we will be interested in the language $\mathcal L = \mathcal L_{\PA}$ of $\PA$, which for us includes a symbol $\leq$ for the natural ordering definable in $\PA$.
-All of the results below work equally well for any countable extension of $\mathcal L_{\PA}$ and any theory $\PA^*$, that is $\PA$ in that language with induction extended to formulas in that language.
+Throughout we will be interested in the languages $\mathcal L_{\PA}$ of $\PA$, and $\calL_{\ZF}$ of $\ZF$ which for us, in the case of $\PA$, includes a symbol $\leq$ for the natural ordering definable in $\PA$.
+All of the results below work equally well for any countable extension of $\mathcal L_{\PA}$ (respectively $\calL_{\ZF}$) and any theory $\PA^*$, that is $\PA$ in that language with induction extended to formulas in that language (respectively $\ZF^*$, that is $\ZF$ with the comprehension and replacement schemes expanded to include all formulas in this language).
 Given a first order structure such as $\calM$, $\calN$, $\calM_\alpha$ etc we always let the associated non-calligraphic letter, $M$, $N$, $M_\alpha$ etc denote the universe of the model.
 When it won't cause confusion this won't be stated explicitly.
-For ease of notation by a {\em model} we will always mean an $\mathcal L$ structure $\calM$ modeling $\PA$ unless otherwise stated.
+Also, when it will not cause confusion we will refer somewhat ambiguously to a language $\calL$ which could be either $\calL_{\PA}$ or $\calL_{\ZF}$ depending on the context.
+Since many of the proofs work mutatis mutandis for the two theories we will prove the statements once in this general setting.
+For ease of notation by a {\em model} we will always mean an $\mathcal L$ structure $\calM$ modeling $\PA$ (respectively $\ZF$) unless otherwise stated.
 Also, throughout {\em definable} means definable with arbitrary parameters unless specified otherwise.
-Since we're looking at applications of set theory to models of arithmetic, and hoping to appeal to researchers in both these fields, we have included more definitions and proof sketches than usual in order to make this paper more self contained for the reader who is an expert in only one of these subjects.
+Since we're looking at applications of set theory to model theory, and hoping to appeal to researchers in both these fields, we have included more definitions and proof sketches than usual in order to make this paper more self contained for the reader who is an expert in only one of these subjects.
 For all undefined terms in the model theory of $\PA$ we suggest the reader consult \cite{MOPAKS}.
 For set theory we recommend \cite{KenST}.